-Our Human Rights Office is a dedicated team within our Law Department that is responsible for driving our global human rights strategy, facilitating performance against our goals, and managing our salient human rights issues.
-The team, led by our CHRO, oversees our human rights due diligence programs (i.e., Global Human Rights Assessment Program, Sustainable Sourcing Program) and works closely with other internal stakeholders (e.g., Human Resources, Global Sustainability, and Global Procurement) on the implementation of our strategy throughout our value chain.
+Our Human Rights Office is a dedicated team within our Law Department that is responsible for driving our global human rights strategy, facilitating performance against our goals and managing our salient human rights issues.
+The team, led by our CHRO, oversees our human rights due diligence programs (i.e., Global Human Rights Assessment Program, Sustainable Sourcing Program) and works closely with other internal stakeholders (e.g., Human Resources, Global Sustainability and Sourcing & Procurement) on the implementation of our strategy throughout our value chain.

-Our Human Rights Office is tasked with delivering the human rights program for our own operations and supply chain, and its members have clear annual performance targets that link their compensation with the performance of our human rights program.
-This includes their responsibility for a wide range of human rights issues, including forced labor and vulnerable worker populations.
+Our Human Rights Office is tasked with delivering the human rights program for our own operations and supply chain.
+Its members have clear annual performance targets that link their compensation with the performance of our human rights program.
+This includes their responsibility for a wide range of human rights issues, including forced labor.

-We are continuing to expand our due diligence programs to cover additional areas of our value chain, including our franchisees, third-party labor providers, and transportation and logistics providers.
-Learnings and insights from our due diligence programs are regularly integrated into our internal processes to help ensure that we have the appropriate policies and management systems in place to prevent, identify, and address potential human rights risks across our value chain.
+We are continuing to expand our due diligence programs to cover additional areas of our value chain, including our franchisees, third-party labor providers and transportation and logistics providers.
+We also regularly integrate new assessment tools into our due diligence process.
+For instance, in 2021, we piloted an independent remote worker voice initiative with over 500 workers in the United States, which we expanded to additional worker groups in Mexico, Egypt and Saudi Arabia in 2022.
+Learnings and insights from our due diligence programs are regularly integrated into our internal processes to help ensure that we have the appropriate policies and management systems in place to prevent, identify and address potential human rights risks across our value chain.